TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Experiments

 \subsection{Preprocessing}

 Previous studies typically focused on single-beat ECG segments and omitted filtering preprocessing.
-However, in longer multi-beat ECG signals, such as those shown in Fig. \hyperlink{fig6:sub}{6(b)}, baseline wander becomes non-negligible, rendering raw QT Database signals unsuitable as direct ground truth.
+However, in multi-beat ECG signals, such as those shown in Fig. \hyperlink{fig5:sub}{5(b)}, baseline wander becomes non-negligible, rendering raw QT Database signals unsuitable as direct ground truth.
 To address this, we first apply digital filters including a bandpass filter and a median filter to remove impulsive artifacts.
-Inspired by \cite{bib48}, we then propose a piecewise fitting method for baseline wander removal that preserves ECG morphology while leveraging the expert annotations of the waveform boundaries in the QT Database.
+Inspired by \cite{bib48}, we then propose a piecewise fitting method for baseline wander removal that preserves ECG morphology while leveraging the annotations of the waveform boundaries in the QT Database.
 Specifically, we use annotations of QRS complexes to segment each ECG recording.
 Within each segment, we assume the baseline wander can be approximated by a linear function.
 After subtracting the fitted baseline, we concatenate the corrected segments and apply Hermite interpolation at the junctions to ensure smooth transitions, resulting in clean ECG signals.

-Following denoising, we allocate 91 ECG recordings from the QT Database to the training set and the remaining 14 to the test set, consistent with prior work \cite{bib11}, \cite{bib18}, \cite{bib19}.
-The recording IDs of the test set are listed in Table\autoref{table2}, with two records selected from each of the seven source datasets in the QT Database to better validate model generalization.
+After baseline wander removal, we allocate 91 ECG recordings from the QT Database to the training set and the remaining 14 to the test set, consistent with prior work \cite{bib11}, \cite{bib18}, \cite{bib19}.
+The recording IDs of the test set are listed in Supplementary Table S2, with two records selected from each of the seven source datasets in the QT Database to better validate model generalization.
 Simultaneously, we partition the NST Database by channel and time: the first half of Channel 1 is assigned to the training set, and the second half of Channel 2 is reserved for testing, thereby preventing data leakage.